-Lateral flow device Covid testing carried out incorrectly.
-Weekly staff/pupil home testing.
-Testing pupils returning to school [year 7 plus] Transmission of Covid 19 virus Н The national guidance issued in relation to the COVID- 19 testing programmes in schools has been implemented: Link to Covid testing documentation/training [delete as appropriate] Twice weekly home testing is now offered to staff.
+П T carried out incorrectly.
+Weekly staff home testing. implemented: Link to Covid testing documentation/training [delete as appropriate] Twice weekly home testing is now offered to staff.
 Although voluntary, this is strongly encouraged by the school.
-Separate school specific risk assessment is in place for home testing activities.
-Temporary and teacher training staff should be offered testing in the same way as wider school staff. М [see NCC model risk assessments: Covid19 Home Testing - School Staff/Pupils Covid19 - Testing on School Sites These are based on the DfE/PHE How to Guides/SOPs but should be tailored to record specific arrangements in place at your school] Prior to ATS testing at school, schools take steps to identify if an individual has tested positive 90 days prior to the current test.
+Separate school specific risk assessment(s) are in place to cover both on-site and home testing activities.
+Temporary and teacher training staff should be offered testing in the same way as wider school staff.
+Covid19 - Testing on School Sites These are based on the DfE/PHE How to Guides/SOPs but should be tailored to record specific arrangements in place at your school] Prior to ATS testing at school, schools take steps to identify if an individual has tested positive 90 days prior to the current test.
 This is to identify the potential for false positive test results.
 Those falling into this category are advised not to test until the 90-day period ends unless they develop COVID-19 symptoms.
 Inadequate first aid provision Serious injury or death First aider contracting coronavirus or spreading virus to others. Н A review of the first aid needs assessment has taken place to decide if sufficient appropriate cover can be provided for the activities which are being undertaken.
 First aiders rendering treatment continue to keep accurate records of who they have treated, bearing in mind the requirement to retain visitor contact information.
 First aiders assist at a safe distance from the casualty where possible and minimise the time they share a breathing zone.
 Where the casualty is able to, they are directed to undertake specific treatments themselves (age dependent) e.g. applying a plaster, running a burn under cold water.
-L See HSE guidance First aid during the coronavirus (COVID-19) outbreak Schools with early years and nursery facilities should apply the Government guidance in relation to paediatric first aid cover: Early years foundation stage: coronavirus disapplications - GOV.UK [see section on paediatric first aid and requalification]
+Where available, and appropriate, fluid resistant face mask, gloves, disposable plastic apron and L See HSE guidance First aid during the coronavirus (COVID-19) outbreak Schools with early years and nursery facilities should apply the Government guidance in relation to paediatric first aid cover: Early years foundation stage: coronavirus disapplications - GOV.UK [see section on paediatric first aid and requalification]